-Governor DeSantis’ next steps
+Governor DeSantis’ Next Steps

-DeSantis is a great campaigner, but how would he be as a president leading our country during a time of crisis. ?
-How well is Governor Gov. DeSantis leading Florida through the coronavirus crisis?
+DeSantis is a great campaigner, but how would he be as a president leading our country during a time of crisis?
+How well is Gov. DeSantis leading Florida through the coronavirus crisis?

-Governor Gov. DeSantis is doing a solid job managing the state of Florida during this coronavirus.
+Gov. DeSantis is doing a solid job managing the state of Florida during this coronavirus.
 I’d give him an A-/B+.
-The detailed public information the state of Florida makes available about the coronavirus to the public might be the best of all 50 states.
+The detailed public information the state of Florida makes available about the coronavirus might be the best of all 50 states.
 DeSantis would get a higher grade, but the governor occasionally is less than accurate.
 Here are two examples.

 The median age in America is 38.
 What’s your guess of the median age in Florida – 52?

-If you guessed the median age of Florida was 42, you were right.
+If you guessed 42, you were right.
 We are pretty similar to most of the rest of America in age.

 The state government of Florida spends near the bottom of all 50 states on education for our young people.
 Georgia spends 52% of its budget on education.
 Florida spends only 26% of the state budget on education for our young people.
 That’s what happens when politicians and the public mistakenly believe Florida is God’s waiting room.